pypa/pipx/docs/troubleshooting.md

 pipx has been upgraded a lot over the years.
 If you are a long-standing pipx user (thanks, by the way!) then you may have old pipx-installed packages that have internal data that is different than what pipx currently expects.
-By executing `pipx reinstall-all`, pipx will re-do its internal data and this should fix a majority of issues you may encounter.
+By executing `pipx reinstall-all`, pipx will re-write its internal data and this should fix a majority of issues you may encounter.

 ## Specifying pipx options